 - The Winter Harvest Handbook – Eliot Coleman is kind of like the father of modern year round gardening.
 He has several excellent books, but this one is specific to winter gardening.

-Have you ever gardened in the winter?
+Have you ever had a garden in the winter?
 How did it go?

 Sharing at The Modest Mom Blog.